xmos/fwk_rtos/doc/rtos_drivers/spi/spi_master.rst

 SPI Master RPC Initialization API
 *********************************

-The following functions may be used to share a SPI master driver instance with other XCore tiles.
+The following functions may be used to share a SPI master driver instance with other xcore tiles.
 Tiles that the driver instance is shared with may call any of the core functions listed above.

 .. doxygengroup:: rtos_spi_master_driver_rpc